sdsanchezm/angular-all/README.md

 - `()` -> event
 - `[]` -> attribute
 - `[()]` -> event and attribute at the same time, meaning: 2-way data binding
+- include the keyword `debugger;` in the code to make stop the execution and explore in the browser